Lemonkerdz was once a baker by profession. Now she enjoys baking at home for family and friends.

-- Shape your bread: Place upside-down in a floured banneton proofing basket.
+- Shape your bread: Place upside-down in a floured banneton-proofing basket.
 (Most of us don't have a banneton when we are starting out; I don't own one yet either.
 Simply line a bowl with a floured tea towel and put a banneton on your wish list.)
-Place in the refrigerator overnight for a slow fermentation.
+Place in the refrigerator overnight for slow fermentation.

-Autolysis is a process in bread making which involves mixing flour and water together for a period of time, before adding other ingredients.
+Autolysis is a process in bread making that involves mixing flour and water together for a period of time, before adding other ingredients.
 This hydrates the flour, which encourages enzymes to begin gluten development.
-Dough can be left to autolyse from 10 minutes to 5 hours or more.
+The dough can be left to autolyse from 10 minutes to 5 hours or more.

 Note: Lift and Stretch Method